This post has been modified to reflect new information since its original publication.

 You can use the Dark Web Scan included with all of our privacy products to see whether your phone number was revealed in this breach.
 If it was, then you should be sure to watch out for any strange texts or emails asking for information or wanting you to click on a link.
 These are most likely attempts to scam you or steal your personal information.
 You can learn more about how to respond in our article “What to do if your personal information is exposed in a security breach.”

 Your phone might be betraying you.
 Look at the permissions for each app on your smartphone, and you may find some apps are allowed to collect and transmit your phone number.
 This is especially true of free games, but it’s not uncommon elsewhere.
 Find and remove these apps where possible.

-Another problem is that businesses and charities you provide your phone number to may have fine print that states that they'll be selling your number, whether you want them to or not.
-Read the print closely before you put your phone number down on anything, to ensure that you're not going to start getting calls from other “interested parties" a business might decide to “share information with.”
+Another problem is that businesses and charities you provide your phone number to may have fine print in their terms of service that states that they get to sell your number, whether you want them to or not.
+Read these documents closely before you give anyone your phone number.
+This will help you avoid getting calls from other “interested parties” an organization decides to “share information with.”

 Data brokers and people-search sites scan the web for public records, put them on the internet, and charge people a fee to view them.
 As these sites can vary widely in their terms of services and overall ethics, it can often be difficult to get them to delete your data.
 To ensure your privacy, you can get help from a reputation service, like ReputationDefender, that specializes in dealing with these sites and getting your phone number off the internet.